josseycodes/100days-of-Python-Coding-Challenge/DatabaseIntegration/README.md

-Let's go through the code step by step:
+step by step code explanation:

 Import the Required Library: The code starts by importing the sqlite3 library, which allows Python to interact with SQLite databases.